BillyBadBoy/ng-dnd/README.md

 <div dnd-draggable="vm.myDragModel" etc...
 <div dnd-droppable="vm.myDropModel" etc...
 ```
-The models contain callback functions which are invoked when dnd events occur. *Any* javascript object can be
+The models contain callback functions which are invoked when dnd events occur.
-transferred as the dnd payload.

 ## Examples
 The examples directory contains a couple of test pages.
 To build the examples: